Even if martyrs die for the truth the Jesus martyrs are different for they were death cult members

 The apostles, who the New Testament says were the only authorised spokesmen for Jesus after he left the world, said that the Old Testament which has the Law at its centre is more reliable even than the miracle of the Son of God being transfigured and made glorious (2 Peter 1:19) and Jesus said that the Law is far more reliable and believable than any miracle and even a saint rising from the dead with a message of conversion (Luke 16:31).
 This tells us that the Old Testament is more important than the New and that if the Old Testament does not support the resurrection we should not believe in it.
 The resurrection story just came out of a silly interpretation of the Old Testament therefore we are not to stake anything on the resurrection because it was not from God.
 The Bible and Jesus himself warned that we should not take any miracle that conveyed a false or unverifiable message as being evidence that we should heed the message.
 The message then determines if the miracle is from God.
 But there is a lot of disagreement over the interpretation of Jesus’ teaching therefore there is no reason to trust in the resurrection.
 No ordinary person could be expected to believe in the resurrection for they would need to be theologians to have the green light from God for believing in it for God comes first and it is blasphemy to accept a miracle unless you are as sure as humanly possible that it backs an authentic divine message and is real.
 Good fruits mean nothing for they could be accidental.
 The Devil could do a miracle seemingly from God for a bad purpose and it could backfire.
 When God brings good out of evil it would have to.

-The apostles then clearly if they were martyrs were not martyrs for seeing Jesus and having seen him return from the dead.
+The apostles then clearly, if they were martyrs at all, were not martyrs for seeing Jesus and having seen him return from the dead.
 They were martyrs for a religious ideology.

 No Copyright